-The following table sets forth payments due under our contractual obligations as of June 30, 2020:
+The following table sets forth payments due under our contractual obligations as of June 30, 2022:

-Total Less than 1 Year 1-3 Years 3 -5 Years (In tho usands) Operating leases (1) \$ 14,746 \$ 4,733 \$ 8,206 \$ 1,807 Post-closing payment related to acquisitions (2) 9,045 5,712 3,333 Contingent consideration related to acquisitions (2) 3,170 1,022 1,940 208 Total \$ 26,961 \$ 11,467 \$ 13,479 \$ 2,015
+Total than 1 Year 1-3 Years 3-5 Years (In tho usands) Operating leases (1) \$ 10,865 \$ 6,084 \$ 4,708 \$ 73 Post-closing payment related to acquisitions (2) 28,437 11,673 11,816 4,948 Contingent consideration related to acquisitions (2) 1,787 1,102 685 Total \$ 41,089 \$ 18,859 \$ 17,209 \$ 5,021

-We lease various office facilities, including our corporate headquarters in Foster City, California.
+(1) We lease various office facilities, including our corporate headquarters in Foster City, California.
 The terms of certain lease agreements include rent escalation provisions and tenant improvement allowances.

 In February 2010, we entered into a lease agreement for our corporate headquarters located at 950 Tower Lane, Foster City, California with an expiration date in October 2018 and an option to extend the term of the lease twice by one additional year.
 In April 2018, the lease agreement was amended to extend the lease term through October 31, 2023.
-Under the amended lease agreement, the monthly base rent was abated for the first eight months and increases to \$0.2 million for the remaining four months.
-During the second year of the extended lease term, the monthly base rent will be abated for the first four months, increase to \$0.2 million for the fifth month, and increase to \$0.3 million for the remaining seven months.
-Subsequently, after each 12-month anniversary, the monthly base rent will increase by approximately 3%.
-We have one remaining option to extend the term of the lease for an additional five years following October 31, 2023.
+Under the amended lease agreement, during the first year of the extended lease term, the monthly base rent was abated for the first eight months and increased to \$0.2 million for the remaining four months.
+During the second year of the extended lease term, the monthly base rent was abated for the first five months and increased to \$0.3 million for the remaining seven months.
+Subsequently, after each 12-month anniversary, the monthly base rent increases by approximately 3%.
+We have an option to extend the term of the lease for an additional five years following October 31, 2023.

-In accordance with the terms of the acquisitions during fiscal year 2019, we are required to make post-closing payments and contingent consideration payments.
-See Note 6, Acquisitions, to our consolidated financial statements for more information on the post-closing payments and contingent consideration payments related to our business acquisitions in fiscal year 2019.
+(2) In accordance with the terms of the acquisitions completed in fiscal years 2022, 2021 and 2019, we are required to make post-closing payments and contingent consideration payments.
+See Note 6, Acquisitions, to our consolidated financial statements for more information on the post-closing payments and contingent consideration payments related to our business acquisitions.

-The above table does not include approximately \$2.3 million of long-term income tax liabilities for uncertainty in income taxes due to the fact that we are unable to reasonably estimate the timing of these potential future payments.
+The above table does not include approximately \$2.5 million of long-term income tax liabilities for uncertainty in income taxes due to the fact that we are unable to reasonably estimate the timing of these potential future payments.